Rights of Special Persons in Germany

 Accessible Environment

 The German government has invested heavily in creating an accessible environment for people with disabilities.
-This includes ensuring that public buildings, transportation systems, and other public spaces are accessible to individuals with disabilities.
 The Accessibility Act (Barrierefreiheitsgesetz) sets out the requirements for accessible buildings and facilities.

 Employment Rights